ARM-software/arm-trusted-firmware/docs/plat/rpi3.rst

    bootloader will look for a file called ``armstub8.bin`` and load it at address **0x0** instead of a predefined one.

-4. Open ``cmdline.txt`` and add ``memmap=16M$256M`` to prevent the kernel from using the memory needed by TF-A. If you want to enable the serial port "Mini UART", make sure that this file also contains ``console=serial0,115200 console=tty1``.
+4. To enable the serial port "Mini UART" in Linux, open ``cmdline.txt`` and add ``console=serial0,115200 console=tty1``.

-   Note that the 16 MiB reserved this way won't be available for Linux, the same way as the memory reserved in DRAM for the GPU isn't available.

 5. Open ``config.txt`` and add the following lines at the end (``enable_uart=1`` is only needed to enable debugging through the Mini UART):